-Thickening agents are used in all types of cooking methods and there are a lot of different kinds of thickening agents you need to be aware of.
 Choosing the right type of thickening agent can make or break your dish and knowing the differences is useful in your journey in becoming a great cook.

-How Thickening Works
+How Thickening Agents Work

 Starches that aren't thoroughly cooked properly have a very "starchy" flavor that can come through very prominently in your food.
 This is why it is important to continually taste your food to ensure the starch has been cooked.

-A whitewash is a mixture of flour and water that has been combined and then added to a soup/sauce.
+A whitewash thickening agent is a mixture of flour and water that has been combined and then added to a soup/sauce.
 While it works well, the combination of water and flour produce a very flavorless thickener.
 A whitewash also has a risk of separation with what it was thickening.
 A whitewash is best used when you need to thicken a dish that is to be served immediately and can withstand a hit in the flavor department.
 Overall, a whitewash is a cheap, fast solution for thickening that can be used in a pinch.

-A slurry is the same as a whitewash, except cornstarch is used instead of flour.
+A slurry thickening agent is the same as a whitewash, except cornstarch is used instead of flour.
 Never add dry cornstarch to a product that needs thickening, as you will produce lumps that will be next to impossible to use.
 The proper technique is to add a cold slurry to a hot liquid while stirring constantly.
-Starches begin to gelatinize around 60C (140F), so don’t be alarmed when you don’t notice immediate thickening action.
-A common mistake is thinking there isn’t enough slurry and adding more, resulting in an incredibly thick liquid once the starches do gelatinize.
+Starches begin to gelatinize around 60C (140F), so don't be alarmed when you don't notice immediate thickening action.
+A common mistake is thinking there isn't enough slurry and adding more, resulting in an incredibly thick liquid once the starches do gelatinize.

 A cornstarch slurry is preferable over a whitewash.
 The thickening power is more prominent which results in less flavor loss.
 Cornstarch slurries tend to separate from fats and other liquids if kept for long periods.